 This section helps you get started with MySQL.
 We will start installing MySQL, downloading a sample database, and loading data into the MySQL server for practicing.

-- Installing MySQL database server – shows you step by step how to install MySQL database server in your computer.
+- Installing MySQL database server – show you step by step how to install MySQL database server on your computer.

-- Downloading MySQL sample database – introduces you to a MySQL sample database named classicmodels.
-We will provide you links to download the sample database and its diagram.
+- Downloading MySQL sample database – introduce you to a MySQL sample database named

-This section helps you learn how to query data from the MySQL database sever.
+This section helps you learn how to query data from the MySQL database server.
 We will start with a simple

-- Using MySQL SELECT statement to query data – shows you how to simple
+- SELECT – show you how to use simple

-SELECTstatement to query the data from a single database table.
+SELECTstatement to query the data from a single table.

-- Filtering rows using MySQL WHERE – learns how to use
+- WHERE – learn how to use the

 WHEREclause to filter rows based on specified conditions.

-- Sorting Rows with MySQL ORDER BY – shows you how to sort the result set using
+- ORDER BY – show you how to sort the result set using

 ORDER BYclause.
 The custom sort order with the